Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

-First notice that the best stepping stones substantially improve the performance in the ARQ framework.
-The best stones from \emph{ARQ low} improve the performance by $5\%$ over the \emph{solver only} baseline, while the ones from \emph{ARQ high} improve it by $13\%$.
-This improvement is not merely an effect of maximization over 20 runs or having more context, as it brings no improvement when maximizing over the 20 uninformative stepping stones in \emph{Rand}.
-Second, among the two ARQ versions, we see the quality of the generated stepping stones is tied to the general reasoning capabilities of the off-the-shelf LLMs, with the more capable reasoning model generating much better stepping stones.
-Finally, a closer look at the scores of the individual stones in \cref{fig:all-stones} reveals that there is significant variance in the scores across generations.
+\textbf{Results:} We first look at the scores of individual stones \cref{fig:all-stones} on selected AIME 2024 problems.
+The full plots for all AIME 2024 and AIME 2025 problems are in \cref{fig:all-stone-aime24-appendix,fig:all-stone-aime25-appendix} of \cref{sec:appendix-fig-good-stone}. \cref{fig:all-stones} reveals that there is significant variance in the scores across generations.
 Many stones score much lower than the solver only baseline, even when using the more powerful LLM as the stone generator.
 Two possible factors contribute to the failure cases.
 One is that the generated stones are irrelevant or misleading, biasing the solver in the wrong direction.
 The other is that the generated questions are unsolvable for the solver and the wrong or invalid solutions in the context cause contamination when addressing the target problem.
+On the positive side, we notice that the best stepping stones are able to lead to significantly higher scores on the target problem, indicating that we may fine-tune LLMs to ask better questions with this score as a reward signal.